allangarcia/ost-pst-viewer/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.

+## Desirable changes

+- Delegate more methods from the main pst-exporter.py script to other files
+- Separate some methods by subject to be in their own files
+- Separete the command-line logic from the main pst-exporter.py

 ## License